Skip navigation

 There are doubts about whether the military junta in Niger will be able to effectively control its porous borders.
 After all, Niger has not been able to do so in the past.
 But ECOWAS’s hardnosed stance overlooks the fact that controlling the borders is even less likely in a situation in which humanitarian and foreign aid has been cut off.
 The consequences of unmonitored borders will be increased infiltration by terrorists across the border into Nigeria.

 The nefarious activities of jihadist insurgencies across the troubled Sahel region have resulted in the influx of 300,000 refugees from Mali to Niger.
-That number is expected to increase significantly, with most likely to flee to Nigeria and other neighboring countries in the event of a full-scale armed conflict.
+That number is expected to increase significantly, with most likely to flee to Nigeria and other neighbouring countries in the event of a full-scale armed conflict.

 In such a scenario, Nigeria would not sit idly by, especially when it is dealing with multiple internal security threats of its own.
 There is also the possibility that Chad, which also has a strong army, might be inclined to intervene alongside Nigeria on security grounds.
 But so far, it appears that Chad is willing to give diplomacy a chance.